 Play Caption

-An answer to this question might be:
+An answer to a question with cavarsela might be:

 Me la cavo (I do all right).